jondowson/pod/README.md

 `

 2) Make a folder on your desktop called 'DSE_SOFTWARE'.
-3) Add the following folder structure and tar files (add multiple versions if you like).
+3) Add the following folder structure and tar files (add multiple versions per folder if you like).

 - DSE_SOFTWARE
   - packages